careplace-github/internal-apis/README.md

 A develop/integration branch should be kept stable at all times.
 This is important because new branches are created off of this branch, and this branch could eventually go out live on production.
 Continuous integration tools such as Jenkins can be used to help do just that.

-When some changes need to be merged into the develop/integration branch, it is generally a good idea to create a feature/topic branch to work on independently. <br> <br>
+When some changes need to be merged into the develop/integration branch, it is generally a good idea to create a feature/topic branch to work on independently. <br> <br> <br>

 ## Branch Naming